 Flowers for Self-Care

-The importance of self-care has become more obvious, understandably, since the pandemic and with new attention on mental health.
+The importance of self-care has become more obvious, understandably, with renewed focus on mental health.

-With COVID-related stresses and our already-fast-paced lifestyles taking a daily toll, experts advise personal lifestyle changes to relieve the pressure.
+With pandemic-related stresses and our already-fast-paced lifestyles taking a daily toll, experts advise personal lifestyle changes to relieve the pressure.

 Here is where flowers come in!
 Recent studies demonstrate flowers’ natural ability to help you feel more joyful, strengthen feelings of compassion, foster your creativity and even provide an energy boost—reducing stress to help create feelings of happiness.